-From Offline toward Real-Time: A Hybrid Systems Model Checking and CPS Co-Design Approach for Medical Device Plug-and-Play (MDPnP)
+From Offline toward Real-Time: A Hybrid Systems Model Checking and CPS Co-Design Approach for Medical Device Plug-and-Play Collaborations

-Tao Li\, Feng Tan\, Qixin Wang\, Lei Bu, Jian-nong Cao\, Xue Liu
+Tao Li, Student Member, IEEE, Feng Tan, Qixin Wang, Member, IEEE, Lei Bu, Member, IEEE, Jian-nong Cao, Senior Member, IEEE, and Xue Liu, Member, IEEE,

 Abstract-Hybrid systems model checking is a great success in guaranteeing the safety of computerized control cyber-physical systems (CPS).
 However, when applying hybrid systems model checking to Medical Device Plug-and-Play (MDPnP) CPS, we encounter two challenges due to the complexity of human body: i) there are no good offline differential equation based models for many human body parameters; ii) the complexity of human body can result in many variables, complicating the system model.
-In an attempt to address the challenges, we propose to alter the traditional approach of offline hybrid systems model checking of time-unbounded (i.e., long-run) future behavior to online hybrid systems model checking of time-bounded (i.e., short-run) future behavior.
+In an attempt to address the challenges, we propose to alter the traditional approach of offline hybrid systems model checking of time-unbounded (i.e., infinite-horizon, a.k.a., long-run) future behavior to online hybrid systems model checking of time-bounded (i.e., finite-horizon, a.k.a., short-run) future behavior.
 According to this proposal, online model checking runs as a real-time task to prevent faults.
 To meet the real-time requirements, certain design patterns must be followed, which brings up the co-design issue.
-We propose two sets of system codesign patterns for hard real-time and soft real-time respectively.
+We propose two sets of system co-design patterns for hard real-time and soft real-time respectively.
 To evaluate our proposals, a case study on laser tracheotomy MDPnP is carried out.
 The study shows the necessity of online model checking.
 Furthermore, test results based on real-world human subject trace show the feasibility and effectiveness of our proposed co-design.